How to Use Tarot Numerology to Understand Your Personality

 Photo Of The Article

-Tarot numerology introduces a fascinating blend of the mystical artifacts of the tarot cards with the spiritual knowledge of numerology.
-It provides a profound quest of your personality by uncovering secret layers through the mysticism of numbers and their interplay with symbols.
-The following guide attempts to clarify the matrix of Tarot numerology and serve you with the guide to your unique traits.
+Tarot numerology introduces a fascinating blend of the mystical artifacts of the 🎴 with the spiritual knowledge of numerology.
+It provides a profound quest of your personality by uncovering secret layers through the mysticism of numbers + their interplay with symbols.
+The following guide attempts to clarify the matrix of it, serve you with the guide to your unique traits.

 Background of Tarot Numerology

-The secret of tarot numerology is an ancient recognition that every piece of numeric expression radiates a vibrational frequency that directly correlates to the tarot’s mysterious symbolic expressions.
-Tarot numerology is primarily based on the Major Arcana, a collection of 22 cards of the total tarot deck.
+It is an ancient recognition that every piece of numeric expression radiates a vibrational frequency that directly correlates to the it’s mysterious symbolic expressions.
+Tarot numerology is primarily based on the Major Arcana, a collection of 22 cards of the total deck.
 These cards represent several life quirks, from The Fool to The World, serving as an accessible mirror of different life stages.

-Essentially, the energy of tarot numerology appears to correlate with the energy of particular tarot cards.
-To assure the one you are, the user would need to calculate a Life Path Number based on his/her date of birth and analyze the corresponding Major Arcana card with the same number.
-That is the way to find your journey card, as the Major Arcana numbers reflect your genuine nature and the obstacles you would confront.
+Essentially, it appears to correlate with the energy of particular cards.
+To assure the one you are, the user would need to calculate a Life Path Number based on his/her date of birth and analyze the corresponding Major Arcana with the same number.
+That is the way to find your journey card, as the Major Arcana numbers reflect your genuine nature, the obstacles you would confront.

 solitary figure surrounded by tarot cards, focusing on The Fool, with the Major Arcana

-• #1 The Magician is number one.
-He represents mastery and manifestation – think of him as the ultimate multitasker, only without the need to write everything down on sticky notes.
+• #1 The Magician represents mastery & manifestation – think of him as the ultimate multitasker, only without the need to write everything down on sticky notes.

-• #2 The High Priestess is number two.
-She signifies wisdom and secrets as your intuition’s best friend – but without the need for those urgent late-night calls.
+• #2 The High Priestess signifies wisdom + secrets as your intuition’s best friend – but without the need for those urgent late-night calls.

-• #3 The Empress is number three.
-She represents creativity and is nurturing – imagine a mother’s embrace minus the trip to Soho or having to clean your room.
+• #3 The Empress represents creativity & is nurturing – imagine a mother’s embrace minus the trip to Soho or having to clean your room.

-• #4 The Emperor is number four.
-He represents authority and structure – the CEO of a prerequisite Tarot deck without the corner office.
+• #4 The Emperor authority + structure – the CEO of a prerequisite deck without the corner office.

-• #5 The Hierophant is number five.
-He represents tradition and beliefs as your wise old grandpa, except without him nodding off in his armchair.
+• #5 The Hierophant – tradition – beliefs as your wise old grandpa, except without him nodding off in his armchair.

-• #6 The Lovers are number six.
-They represent love and choices – a romantic comedy without all of the predictably cheesy one-liners.
+• #6 The Lovers love & choices – a romantic comedy without all of the predictably cheesy one-liners.

-• #7 The Chariot is number seven.
-He represents determination and victory – a victory lap without needing to wipe a bead of sweat.
+• #7 The Chariot represents determination, victory – a victory lap without needing to wipe a bead of sweat.

-• #8 Strength is number eight.
-She represents courage and patience – it is a gym workout for your soul minus the morning-after soreness.
+• #8 Strength courage, patience – it is a gym workout for your soul minus the morning-after soreness.

-• #9 The Hermit is number nine.
-He represents introspection and guidance – a spiritual retreat without having to pack a bag.
+• #9 The Hermit represents introspection & guidance – a spiritual retreat without having to pack a bag.

-• #10 Wheel of Fortune is number ten.
-It represents cycles and destiny – a roller coaster without the nausea.
+• #10 Wheel of Fortune – cycles + destiny – a roller coaster without the nausea.

-• #11 Justice is number eleven.
-She represents fairness and truth – a courtroom drama without the gavel.
+• #11 Justice – fairness, truth – a courtroom drama without the gavel.

-• #12 The Hanged Man is number twelve.
-He represents sacrifice and new perspective – yoga for your mind without the need for a mat.
+• #12 The Hanged Man represents sacrifice + new perspective – yoga for your mind without the need for a mat.

 #13 - Death

-Oh, boy — the Death card tends to really freak people out!
+Oh, — the Death card tends to really freak people out!
 But don’t ya worry, this doesn't have anything to do with actual death at all.
 Rather, it was a story of ending and renewal.
 A friendly reminder: shed the past like a snake sheds its skin.
 Clinging to old stuff?
 Clutching to ages past?
-And all that's going to do is stop new and better things to come into your life.
+All that's going to do is stop new, better things to come into your life.
 Think of it as emptying out your closet.
 Got a bunch of old clothes that don’t fit?
 Get rid of them!
-The coolest new gear’s on the way, and there’s no room for tired designer threads from last season.
+The coolest new gear’s on the way, – there’s no room for tired designer threads from last season.

 #14 - Temperance

 Balanced temperance queen.
-She prefers to operate in the middle ground, being a mediator of the situation and avoiding both ends (too long not going out vs. too often parting).
-Any time she shows up, it’s a gentle reminder to chill out and flow.
+She prefers to operate in the middle ground, being a mediator of the situation, avoiding both ends (too long not going out vs. too often parting).
+Any time she shows up, it’s a gentle reminder to chill out & flow.
 No reason to hurry anything or make things difficult.
 “Just stay open and flexible to whatever may come your way.”
-“To me, it’s almost like mixing the right cocktail — you overdo something and that throws off the drink,” he says.
+“To me, it’s almost like mixing the right cocktail — you overdo something – that throws off the drink,” he says.

 #15 - The Devil